ral-hole/nextbot-confucius/README.md

 # Nextbot Confucius
-A nextbot of Garry's Mod that looks like Confucius.
+A nextbot of Garry's Mod that looks like Confucius (孔老二).